PrincetonUniversity/PsyNeuLink/README.md

          2) Assign prefs
          3) Assign log
          4) Enforce implementation of variableClassDefault
-         5) Enforce implementation of requiredParamClassDefaults
+         5) Enforce implementation of paramClassDefaults specified in requiredParamClassDefaultTypes
          5) assign_defaults
              a) validate_variable
                  - get value from ParamValueProjection tuple